SAP/spartacus-docs/_pages/install/integrations/open-payment-framework-integration.md

 }),
 ```

-Below are explanations of the configuration properties:
+The following is a description of the Commerce Cloud Adapter configuration properties:

-- **baseUrl**: This denotes the URL to the Commerce Cloud Adapter.
+- `baseUrl` is the URL to the Commerce Cloud Adapter.
+This URL has the same domain as your workbench URL, which is provided to you by an SAP administrator.
+For more information, contact your SAP administrator for Open Payment Framework.

-- **commerceCloudPublicKey**: This is the public key provided by OPF.
-It is used to establish a connection to the correct CCv2 configuration on the Commerce Cloud Adapter's side.
+- `commerceCloudPublicKey` is the public key provided by Open Payment Framework.
+This key is used to establish a connection with the correct SAP Commerce Cloud configuration that communicates with the Commerce Cloud Adapter.
+For more information about generating the `commerceCloudPublicKey`, see [Configure Client in Open Payment Framework Workbench](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/abd0dcd86a5d472e8fd6d22bff28e9c4.html?locale=en-US&state=DRAFT).

+For more information on the Commerce Cloud Adapter, see [Open Payment Framework Integration with SAP Commerce Cloud](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/6ee8de9190054ed2aa215029a8c5cdc2.html?locale=en-US&state=DRAFT).

 ### Routing Configuration

-To configure routing for payment verification in your application, use the following configuration structure:
+Setting up accurate routing configuration for Open Payment Framework is critical to ensuring users are directed to the appropriate paths based on the outcomes of their payment verification processes.
+Always ensure the values provided are in line with the routing strategy of your storefront application.

+The following is an example of the routing configuration for Open Payment Framework:

 ```ts
 provideConfig(<RoutingConfig>{